cs360f14/JungleJamboree/README.md

 ## Project Goals
 Our goal of this project is to make a working, enjoyable game that is easy for people to contribute to!
+We would like this game to be able to expand with increased functions, mini-games, and more random events.

 ## License
 - Project